 Each student has an academic (faculty) adviser who serves as an important source of counsel and guidance through their decision-making about courses, choice of major/minor, and other matters related to their progress toward their degree.
-Throughout each semester, the academic adviser provides information on course withdrawal and registration for the upcoming term, and monitors the student's midterm reports.
-Students are required to consult with their academic adviser prior to registering for courses.
+Throughout the semester, the academic adviser provides information on course withdrawal and registration for spring term, and monitors the student's midterm reports.
+Students are required to consult with their academic advisers prior to registering for each upcoming semester's courses.

-A student's First-Year Seminar (FSEM) professor will often serve as their academic adviser until they declare a major.
+Your student's First-Year Seminar (FSEM) professor will typically serve as their academic adviser until they declare a major.
 Transfer students are assigned an academic adviser based on their area of interest.
-The first individual academic advising meeting takes place during New Student Orientation.
+The first individual advising meeting takes place during New Student Orientation.

-Students declare their first major no later than the spring semester of the sophomore year (see Choosing a Major).
-At that time, they will usually switch to a new academic adviser in that department or program.
+Students typically declare their major during the spring semester of the sophomore year (see Choosing a Major).
+At that time, they will choose a new academic adviser in that department or program.
 The major adviser is a mentor who will advise your student about requirements in the context of a sound, comprehensive academic program.
 We encourage students to take the time to get to know their academic adviser, who can be an invaluable resource for them.
 Faculty advising can be essential to a student's success and sense of satisfaction with their academic program.
-Effective advising develops when students fulfill their responsibility of reading the Colgate University Catalog and the Colgate Student Handbook, and seek their adviser's assistance early and often.
+Effective advising develops when students take the responsibility of reading the Colgate University Catalog and the Colgate Student Handbook, and seek their adviser's assistance early and often.